saritonin/nys-k12-financing/README.md

 - ✅ Geographic data shapefiles and metadata for counties, school districts, and their intersection
 - ✅ Census SAIPE data - county and school district levels
 - ✅ Census GIS code lookups - CBSAFP, CLASSFP, CSAFP, FUNCSTAT, LSAD, METDIVFP, MTFCC, STATEFP, STATEUSPS
-- 🔜 Census Annual Survey of School System Finances - Unit Tables
+- ✅ Census Annual Survey of School System Finances - Unit Tables
+- ✅ NCES CWIFT data
+- ✅ NYSED Student/Educator Staff data
+- ✅ Crosswalk for NYSED to CENSUS/NCES district data
+- 🔜 Further NYSED data

 ## Abstract
 Information about public financing for New York’s K-12 schools is spread across multiple data sources, including the U.S. Census Bureau, the U.S. Department of Education, and the New York State Education Department (NYSED).
 This data model brings together these disparate data sources to get a more holistic view of public financing for K-12 schools in New York.